You know that pivot table is one of the most important tools to analyze and summarize data.

 Steps to Apply Conditional Formatting to a Pivot Table

-Applying conditional formatting in a pivot table seems tricky at first sight but actually, it’s simple and easy.
-In the below pivot table, you need to apply “3-Color Scales” on “Month” values.
-Let’s follow these steps.
+Applying conditional formatting in a pivot table seems tricky initially, but it’s simple and easy.

 - First of all, select any of the cells which have month value.